The usually less annoying Sister Trope

 - There's also a variety of Ramza Only Single Character challenges, of various classes.
 It's not possible to complete it with all classes (it's believed that it is literally impossible with Mimes or Calculators), but some people have pulled it off with some surprising ones.

-- Any Speed Run of a Wide-Open Sandbox game, with The Elder Scrolls being particularly popular.
+- Any Speed Run of a Wide Open Sandbox game.
 Completion times of a few minutes or less are not unheard of and word has it that it goes down to seconds for some of the games.

 - Many Dwarf Fortress players choose to play with extra challenging conditions, such as embark sites with freezing environments and zombies, or embarking without any equipment or skills.